LiZoMark841619/OkCupid/README.md

 During the Project I dealt with nan values and fake rows.
 I also made some changes in other values regarding other features such as (signs, education, or diet) by making groups of them.
 I made some charts as well (pie plots, histograms, count plots) in order to have a clearer picture of the data we got.
 Manual and automatic label generation was also a part of the transformation (np.where(), replace(), LabelEncoder()), and data Standardizing.

-The used models can have better performance (for example choose other (more or less) features as better predictors, or with tuning hyperparameters)
+The used models can have better performance (for example choose other (more or less) features as better predictors, or with tuning hyperparameters).